15 Best Presents for Travellers

 On the subject of games, another great game for travellers is Exploding Kittens.
-This witty game of Exploding Kittens boasts that it take 2 minutes to learn and 15 minutes to play.
-Plus, it’s super small box of cards makes it perfect to travel with.
+This witty game of Exploding Kittens boasts that it takes 2 minutes to learn and 15 minutes to play.
+Plus, it’s a super small box of cards makes it perfect to travel with.
 That’s why we think it’s one of the best games for travellers.
-Plus, it was the most backed Kickstarter project ever.
+Plus, it was the most-backed Kickstarter project ever.

 Check Exploding Kittens out!

 One of the most essential items for any traveller is a travel towel.
 Travelling with a cotton towel is a huge mistake especially as they take so long to dry, not to mention how much space they take up in your luggage.
 Travel towels are compact and the microfibre material makes them quick-drying.
 While there are many travel towels out there, this Wolfyok towel set comes with an extra-large and face cloth both fitting into a compact mesh bag.